raymond-young/File-Versioning-System/README.md

-# 370a3: A file verisoning system
+# 370a3: File Versioning System
-Assignment for 370 involving editing a file system to include versioning, alongside other tools to help with versioning.
+An assignment for SOFTENG370 involving editing a file system to include versioning, alongside other tools to help with versioning.

 ## Running and displaying the data
 In Linux, you must create a directory called `mount` in the directory on which these files are located.
 Then run the file `versionfs.py` by navigating to the directory in which it is located via. the command line, and running the following command: